 History of Mysore Zoo

 Mr. G.H.
-Krumbeigal, a German horticulturist, and landscaper was appointed to set up the Zoological gardens, which was originally 10 acres in size.
+Krumbeigal, a German horticulturist, and landscaper were appointed to set up the Zoological gardens, which was originally 10 acres in size.
 The zoo was subsequently expanded to 45 acres in size over the next 10 years and the work of expansion and landscaping was given to Australian national called Mr. Huge.
 The administration of the zoo, post-independence was handed over by the then King to the Department of Parks and Gardens run by the then Mysore State Government.

 Karanji Lake which covers an area of 77.02 acres is also a part of the zoo.
 This lake was taken over by the zoo in the year 1976.